cecilialeiqi/adversarial_text/README.md

  - put it the the same parent path as the text_adversarial repository

 ## step 4: generate adversarial examples
- - In the Makefile, change the model_path to the above generated models
+ - In the Makefile, change the input parameter model_path to the above generated models; also, change the input parameter first_label to the first label name (e.g. FAKE for the news data) appeared in the training file.
+(Otherwise the model doesn't distinguish positive and negative labels)
  - "make attack_cnn" to generate adversarial examples of the wcnn model
  - "make attack_lstm" to generate adversarial examples of the lstm classifier